 I am sure that you must have observed the recent shift in the workforce perspective when it comes to working in a cubicle.
 A workplace is no different; it’s also evolving and adapting to the needs of employees.

 By leveraging technology and collaborative tools, companies are shifting from traditional 9-5 job to a remote working setup.
 And it seems like a good option too.
 This option makes it simpler for employees to maintain a healthy balance between their work and personal life, thus reducing all the trouble and mental stress.

-In today’s world, people value flexibility in work, and freelancing is the best option for that.
+In today’s world, people value flexibility in work, and working remotely is the best option for that.
 And for employers, it provides a broader talent pool at a more affordable cost, also evading complexities associated with keeping everyone on-site.

 But is this transition that simple?
-Is it just like you wake up one day and decide that you are going to turn the rock and go freelance with your company?
+Is it just like you wake up one day and decide that you are going to turn the rock and go full remote with your company?
 It’s not that easy; Remote teams have blockades different from those observed in traditional on-site teams.

 For starters, radical trust and good communication are crucial between employees and employers who don’t see each other regularly.
 Now, this might not sound like a big problem; all you need to do is communicate, right?
 Well, this might come as a surprise to say that not everyone is capable of having effective communication with one another, and this is also one of the primary reasons why remote teams fail.

 Now, this is perplexing; you must be thinking that in the beginning we talked about how many companies are transitioning from 9-5 job to a more remote setting, and now we are talking about the issues working with a remote team…

 Well, I am sure that you want to grow as a company and ride the remote work train but worried about the complexities that it proposes.
 What to do now?
 The answer is simple - build a Managed remote team.